tommi1hirvonen/Biflow/README.md

         - WEBSITE_TIME_ZONE = Time zone for the application (defaults to UTC), e.g. `Europe/Helsinki`
             - On Linux, use the TZ identifier from the <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">tz database</a>.
 - Deploy the UI application code (`Biflow.Ui`) as a zip file to the target Web App.
 Before deploying remove all other configuration sections from the appsettings.json file except the `Logging` section.
 This way there are no unwanted settings that are applied via the appsettings file.
-- Using System Assigned Managed Identities for authentication to the system database is recommended to avoid having to save sensitive information inside connection strings.
+- Using System or User Assigned Managed Identities for authentication to the system database is recommended to avoid having to save sensitive information inside connection strings.
 - Recommended: Apply desired access restrictions to the Web App to allow inbound traffic only from trusted IP addresses or networks.

 ## 4.3.
 Azure (modular)